tsh-mphahlele/hello-world/README.md

 I am a computer science enthusiast, and this is just another project.
-The tradition of this field, is that we start at with "hello world".
+The tradition of this field, is that we start with "hello world".